 | Components | — | ✓ |

-Choose Paralect Ship if you prioritize Lambda Architecture and CI/CD.
-Choose Ecommerce Boilerplate if Payments and Auth are more important to your project.
+Choose Paralect Ship if you prioritize CI/CD and Microservices.
+Choose Ecommerce Boilerplate if Auth and Components are more important to your project.

-Paralect Ship costs $0 and includes 3 features.
+Paralect Ship costs $0 and includes 2 features.
 Ecommerce Boilerplate costs $39 and includes 3 features.
-Paralect Ship uniquely offers Lambda Architecture, CI/CD, Microservices.
-Ecommerce Boilerplate uniquely offers Payments, Auth, Components.
+Paralect Ship uniquely offers CI/CD, Microservices.
+Ecommerce Boilerplate uniquely offers Auth, Components, Payments.

 Paralect Ship is cheaper at $0, which is $39 less than Ecommerce Boilerplate ($39).